AvaProtocol/Grants-Program/README.md

 ## Alternative Funding Sources

 Some funding sources might be more and some less suitable for your project throughout its various stages.
 We encourage you to explore alternative funding options listed below.
-Please note, however, that you should not seek to fund the **same scope of work** from multiple sources and that any team found doing so will have its OAK Network support terminated.
+Please note, however, that you should not seek to fund the **same scope of work** from multiple sources and that any team found doing so will have its Ava Protocol support terminated.

 ### Treasury

 The treasury is a pot of on-chain funds collected through transaction fees, slashing, staking inefficiencies, etc. The funds held in the treasury can be spent on spending proposals.
-Both Turing Network and OAK Network offer everyone the opportunity to apply for funding via the treasury.
+Both Turing Network and Ava Protocol offer everyone the opportunity to apply for funding via the treasury.
 See:

 - [Polkadot’s Treasury Wiki](https://wiki.polkadot.network/docs/en/learn-treasury)
 - [Turing Network Governance Update Nov 22’](https://medium.com/oak-blockchain/turing-network-governance-update-69e51b3d9d4f)